Tests for pancreatic cancer

 Magnetic resonance imaging (MRI)

-This scan can help diagnose a NET, but it can also help decide on a treatment.
-If a NET shows up on a SRS scan, it often means that the tumor will stop growing if treated with octreotide.
+This scan can also help decide on treatment.
+NETs that show up on SRS scans will often stop growing if treated with octreotide.

 Positron emission tomography (PET) scan

 For a PET scan, you are injected with a slightly radioactive form of sugar, which collects mainly in cancer cells.
 A special camera is then used to create a picture of areas of radioactivity in the body.

 This test is sometimes used to look for spread from exocrine pancreatic cancers, but because NETs grow slowly, they do not show up well on PET scans.

 PET/CT scan: Special machines can do both a PET and CT scan at the same time.
 This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.
 This test can help determine the stage (extent) of the cancer.
 It might be especially useful for spotting cancer that has spread beyond the pancreas and wouldn’t be treatable by surgery.

 This is an x-ray test that looks at blood vessels.
 A small amount of contrast dye is injected into an artery to outline the blood vessels, and then x-rays are taken.